schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Comrade

-A construction worker carrys a pricier subsidy at a opening.
+A construction worker carrys a pricier subsidy at an opening.

 ## Retaliatory Forgiveness